mikependon/RepoDB/README.md

 RepoDb is rapidly expanding its capability to further support other RDBMS data-providers (in which each implementation differs from each other).
 Though it is a micro-ORM, but it really requires significant amount of time and effort to maintain.

-We are open for *community contributions* to further enhance the features of the library and as well the *community engagements*.
+It is now open for *community contributions* to further enhance the features of the library and as well the *community engagements*.

 ### Community engagements

-We would like to build a healthy and active community that would help fellow .NET developers when it comes to data accessibility.
+An an author, I would like to build a healthy and active community that would help fellow .NET developers build the knowledge-base when it comes to database accessibility.
 Please get in touch via:

 - [GitHub](https://github.com/mikependon/RepoDb/issues) - for any issues, requests and problems.
 - [StackOverflow](https://stackoverflow.com/questions/tagged/repodb) - for any technical questions.
 - [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
 - [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

-Any help from the community will be highly appreciated as it helps us eliminate our full-efforts.
+Any help from the community will be highly appreciated as it really helps me eliminate my full-efforts.

 ## Pull-Requests